Western Reserve Academy: Chapel and Loomis Observatory

-Western Reserve's campus houses many old buildings.
+WRA's campus houses many old buildings.
 However, two, in particular, stand out: the Loomis Observatory and the chapel, both listed in the National Register of Historic Places.
 Initially built in 1836 and most recently updated in 2021, the chapel is still used today for Morning meetings twice weekly.
 In addition, marriages, concerts, and gatherings take place inside the chapel.
 The Commencement ceremony at the end of the year takes place outside the chapel.
 Even though the school itself is nondenominational, the chapel has a cross hanging front and center, which used to hang in the Spanish monastery Santa Maria de La Rabida (La Rábida Friary).
-It is said that before Christopher Columbus voyaged to the New World, he prayed before that very cross.
+It is said that Christopher Columbus prayed before that cross before he voyaged to the New World.

 The Loomis Observatory, initially named The Observatory, was built in 1838.
-It was the third observatory built in the country, and is currently the second oldest observatory in the United States, only behind the Hopkins Observatory at Williams College.
+It was the third observatory built in the country and is currently the second oldest observatory in the United States, only behind the Hopkins Observatory at Williams College.
 The Hudson building was named for astronomer Elias Loomis.
 This three-room observatory still stands, sitting close to the edge of the campus near the music building, Hayden Hall.
 The building itself is closed from public view, as well as the telescope housed in the observatory, which is no longer used (in favor of a newer and more secluded observatory on Cross Country Hill).